julflore000/KAUST/README.md

         * Compromise between single route and cost identification and optimization of entire transportation network

 ## Week 9
-**Weekly Goal:** Finish Transportation Model and get initial results
+**Weekly Goal:** Finish Transportation Model and finalize visualizations

 * **Sunday**
     * Start development of meso scale optimization model similar to the Japanese paper